dosco/graphjin/docs/website/docs/internals.md

 sidebar_label: Code Internals
 ---

-Super Graph code is made up of a number of packages.
+GraphJin code is made up of a number of packages.
 We have done our best to keep each package small and focused.
 Let us begin by looking at some of these packages.

 1. qcode - GraphQL lexer and parser.
 2. psql - SQL generator